 - Difficult to know what each person is working on – 36.1%

 - Checking in on people is more difficult – 34.8%

 - Different time zones – 26.9%

 By investing in the right tools for your team, you can save a lot of time and money for your organization.
-At the same time, you’ll give your people the power they need to feel connected and succeed as a team.
-All of this even when they’re in different places across different time zones.
+At the same time, you will give your people the power they need to feel connected and succeed as a team.
+All of this even when they are in different places across different time zones.

 All you need to do now is determine your business needs and use this list to decide which tools will address them.

 Author’s Bio: David Campbell is a digital marketing specialist at Ramp Ventures.
 He helps manage the content marketing team at Right Inbox.
 When he is not working, he enjoys traveling and trying to learn Spanish.